gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 ![FIPS180-4_Message_Preprocessing.png](../images/wolfssl/FIPS180-4_Message_Preprocessing.png)

-Reminder: The ESP32 SHA encryption is the accelerator _does not do final padding_.
+Reminder: The ESP32 SHA encryption accelerator _does not do final padding_.
+The `0x80` and 64-bit message length need to be manually added!

 Each block of data is hashed into digest for wolfSSL: